McKlay/ai-chatbot-engineering/docs/chapter19.md

 | Compliance   | Implement GDPR, HIPAA, SOC 2 guardrails |

 > *A chatbot isn’t just a product—it’s a data gateway.
 Keep it secure, private, and accountable.*

+**Security & Compliance Checklist:**

+- [ ] All APIs require authentication and use HTTPS
+- [ ] Sensitive data encrypted at rest and in transit
+- [ ] Data minimization and retention policies enforced
+- [ ] Audit logs and access reviews scheduled
+- [ ] Automated compliance workflows (deletion, export)
+- [ ] Supply chain and dependency scanning enabled

 ---